TheUnforg1ven/GameStore/README.md

 Web site written on ASP .NET Core and using main core features

 ## Description
+I tried to add a lot of useful features during site creation.
+You can watch list of computer games, search for the game you need, search game by specific category, contact me, leave main and sub comments on the game page.
+Also you can add game to the cart and make an order.
+You can create an account, login yourself and reset your password.
+Also you can write messages in chat.
+Hope, you'll enjoy my web site ^-

 ## Used
 During the development I used: